jear/openstack_lab/README.md

 Covering these playbooks and roles in the lab will be a bit too complex especially if you don't know Ansible.
 So we will use this materials has a common starting base, and we will elaborate it to have a smoother Ansible introduction.

 2. Deploy the application following above specification.

+##### Prestashop part
-3. Get the public_ip from openstack.
+1. Get the public_ip from openstack.
-4. Configure dnat to reach the ip from "outside".`iptables -t nat -A PREROUTING --dst <host_ip> -p tcp --dport 60080 -j DNAT --to-destination <public_ip>:80` *(to be reviewed with pub ip provided by Bruno but template must be changed in that case to fix the floating ip)*
+2. Configure dnat to reach the ip from "outside".`iptables -t nat -A PREROUTING --dst <host_ip> -p tcp --dport 60080 -j DNAT --to-destination <public_ip>:80` *(to be reviewed with pub ip provided by Bruno but template must be changed in that case to fix the floating ip)*
-4. Connect to the application using your browser, you should see this screen:
+3. Connect to the application using your browser, you should see this screen:
 ![prestashop_app](img/prestashop_app.png)
-5. Continue with the application configuration.
+4. Continue with the application configuration.
   * ![prestashop_inst1](img/prestashop_inst1.png)
   * ![prestashop_inst2](img/prestashop_inst2.png)
     1. Enter password and wrote it.
-    2. Uncheck Sign-up to newslater.
+    2. Uncheck "Sign-up to newsletter".
+    3. Enter an email and wrote it (do not enter your personal one).
+This will be used to access the admin part of the site.
   * ![prestashop_inst3](img/prestashop_inst3.png)
     1. Enter the ip address of your database.
     2. Database password is `prestashop1234`.